Welcome to Preventive Maintenance, Energy, Appliance & Weather related tips

 - Don't leave lights that hug the ceiling on for extended periods of time as they get very hot and may cause a fire

-ONLY Medications, yeast and picture film have expiration dates.
-After these dates, the Products Quality and Effectiveness will be greatly diminished and would be a waste of time using and the money you spent on it.
+ONLY medications, yeast and picture film have expiration dates.
+After these dates, the products quality and effectiveness will be greatly diminished and would be a waste of time using and the money you spent on it.
 Sell By Dates on food are for quality freshness only mainly for stores.
 These products can be fine for 10 days past their dates if your refrigerator is kept at 40 degrees or lower to 35.

 Set warming trays to keep food 135 degrees minimum.
 These all help to keep bacteria from growing